How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 Beautiful narrow streets, canals and bridges of Venice

-Although 24 hours may seem limited, it is 100% possible to experience the true magic of Venice in just one day!
+Although 24 hours may seem limited, it is 100% possible to experience the true magic of Venice in just one full day!
 By planning your itinerary in advance and using this guide, you can make the most of your time in this stunning city built on water.

 Buon viaggio!